cloudinary-community/gatsby-source-cloudinary/README.md

 # Gatsby Source Cloudinary

-A Gatsby source plugin to pull data from Cloudinary into the Gatsby data layer.
-For each media file found a `CloudinaryMedia` node is created.
+Pull data from your Cloudinary account into the Gatsby data layer with `gatsby-source-cloudinary`.
+Creates a `CloudinaryMedia` node for each media file found.

 - Compatible with [`gatsby-plugin-image`](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/) when used in combination with [`gatsby-transformer-cloudinary`](https://www.gatsbyjs.com/plugins/gatsby-transformer-cloudinary/).
 - To upload images already in the Gatsby data layer (such as local files) to Cloudinary use [`gatsby-transformer-cloudinary`](https://www.gatsbyjs.com/plugins/gatsby-transformer-cloudinary/).